Sabrinas Organizing

 Week Calendar with highlighter

 Whichever method you use, be sure to have a meeting to discuss and inform everyone of their new responsibility with the family calendar.
-Also, place a wall-mount caddy(affiliate) below the calendar so the writing utensils (Affiliate Link) are accessible to everyone.
+Also, place a wall-mount caddy(affiliate) below the calendar so the writing utensils (affiliate) are accessible to everyone.

 When should we update the wall family calendar?

 Timing is everything when it comes to updating the family calendar.
 Some moms and dads like to add the activities right when they get them.
-If you get the kids' entire sports or dance class schedule ahead of time, they can add them for the entire season at the beginning of their season.
+If you get the kids' entire sports or dance class schedule ahead of time, they can add them for the whole of the season at the beginning of their season.

 However, it may be best to do activities that are assigned weekly or monthly or have a few weeks to do them when they come up.